jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

-# ASP.Net_Project_EcommercePlatform - NYAB Not Your Average Bicep
+# ASP.Net_Project_EcommerceApp - NYAB Not Your Average Bicep

 ## Project Description
 - This ASP.Net Project is a Gym Product Ecommerce platform featuring REST APIs for managing products, carts, and orders, alongside a web-based UI client.